-Seat Belts: Seat belts must be worn at all times whenever vehicles are equipped with seat belts.
+Seat Belts: Seat belts must be worn whenever vehicles are equipped with seat belts.

 Service and Repair: Vehicles may only be serviced, repaired or overhauled in the area(s) approved by the County.
 Immediate and minimum repairs required to move a stalled vehicle are permitted.